The Directed Grid Theorem: Introduction

 \section{Introduction}

 Structural graph theory has proved to be a powerful tool for coping with computational intractability.
 It provides a wealth of concepts and results that can be used to design efficient algorithms for hard computational problems on specific classes of graphs occurring naturally in applications.
-Of particular importance is the concept of \emph{tree width}, introduced by Robertson and Seymour as part of their seminal graph minor series \cite{GM-series}\footnote{Strictly speaking, Halin \cite{halin} came up with the same notion in 1976, but it went unnoticed until it was rediscovered by Robertson and Seymour \cite{GMV} in 1984.}.
-Graphs of small tree width can recursively be decomposed into subgraphs of constant size which can be combined in a tree like way to yield the original graph.
-This property allows to use algorithmic techniques such as dynamic programming, divide and conquer etc, to solve many hard computational problems efficiently on graphs of small tree width.
-In this way, a huge number of problems has been shown to become tractable, e.g. solvable in linear or polynomial time, on graph classes of bounded tree width.
+Of particular importance is the concept of \emph{tree-width}, introduced by Robertson and Seymour as part of their seminal graph minor series \cite{GM-series}\footnote{Strictly speaking, Halin \cite{halin} came up with the same notion in 1976, but it went unnoticed until it was rediscovered by Robertson and Seymour \cite{GMV} in 1984.}.
+Graphs of small tree-width can recursively be decomposed into subgraphs of constant size which can be combined in a tree like way to yield the original graph.
+This property allows to use algorithmic techniques such as dynamic programming, divide and conquer etc.~to solve many hard computational problems efficiently on graphs of small tree-width.
+In this way, a huge number of problems has been shown to become tractable, e.g. solvable in linear or polynomial time, on graph classes of bounded tree-width.
 See e.g.~\cite{Bodlaender96a,Bodlaender97,Bodlaender05,DowneyF13} and references therein.
-But methods from structural graph theory, especially graph minor theory, also provide a powerful and vast toolkit of concepts and ideas to handle graphs of large tree width and to understand their structure.
+But methods from structural graph theory, especially graph minor theory, also provide a powerful and vast toolkit of concepts and ideas to handle graphs of large tree-width and to understand their structure.